Editor’s Note: This is a personal review from 2014. Current offerings and your experience may vary. Please check the website for current information.

-This passion extends to the entire staff, including Lucy Warenski, the Lead Chef of the Chicago area and also a native!
+This passion extends to the entire staff, including Lucy Warenski, the Lead Chef of the Chicago area and a native!
 Aside from a love of cooking, Lucy is a certified Montessori teacher.
-Her background in education is a great asset, as Sticky Fingers classes incorporate educational skills like math, language, geography, and history.
-In the sample class my son took, I overheard them cover math when making measurements as well as counting together in Spanish.
+Her educational background is a great asset, as Sticky Fingers classes incorporate educational skills like math, language, geography, and history.
+In the sample class my son took, I overheard them cover math when making measurements and counting together in Spanish.

-During our class the kids made homemade butter, fruit salad, and Blueberry Lemon Ricotta Pancake Recipe (click link for recipe.)
+During our class, the kids made homemade butter, fruit salad, and Blueberry Lemon Ricotta Pancake Recipe (click the link for the recipe.)
 Recipes can be tailored to the audience and vary in complexity.
-The target age range is children in K- 5th grade, but they can tailor the experience to children as young as 2 and as old as 13.
-I was really impressed by the sophistication and international scope of some of the recipes including Ethiopian Injera Bread and Stuffed Corn Arepas.
+The target age range is children in K- 5th grade, but they can tailor the experience to children as young as two and as old as 13.
+I was impressed by the sophistication and international scope of some of the recipes, including Ethiopian Injera Bread and Stuffed Corn Arepas.
 Kids are more likely to try something new if they make it themselves, so I think it’s a great way to broaden their palette.
 If you’re a foodie like me, consider it an investment in yourself.
-It will pay off when the kids ask to try a new ethic restaurant instead of the local greasy spoon for chicken nuggets and fries.
+It will pay off when the kids ask to try a new ethnic restaurant instead of the local greasy spoon for chicken nuggets and fries.

 Connect with Sticky Fingers Cooking on:

 Disclosure: I attended a complimentary cooking class and media event to provide information for this post.
-No other compensation was received and all thoughts and opinions are my own.
+The writer received no other compensation, and all thoughts and opinions are my own.